dartmouth-cs98/hack-a-thing-1-image-clicker/README.md

-# hack-a-thing-1-image-clicker
+# Catch the apples!

-# This is a React Native app
+## Sorry for this deceptive name "image-clicker", I changed ideas midway and this is actually a mobile game.